 This account covers the day to day operational income and expenditure for each service of the Council.
 The format has changed from previous years and is now reported in line with the Council's committee structure.
-Note 3 on page 50 details the effect of this change to the 2015/16 comparative figures within the Statement.
+Note 3 on page 51 details the effect of this change to the 2015/16 comparative figures within the Statement.

-Income from council tax, non-domestic rates and revenue support grant was £215.184m with a net expenditure on services for the year of £217.233m (as shown on page 27 - Net Cost of Services).
+Income from council tax, non-domestic rates and revenue support grant was £215.184m with a net expenditure on services for the year of £215.711m (as shown on page 28 - Net Cost of Services).

-Due to tight financial control over service spending, the Council was able to return an in year surplus from services of £1.926m against original budget (2015/16 £2.239m).
+Due to tight financial control over service spending, the Council was able to return an in year surplus from services of £2.407m against original budget (2015/16 £2.239m).
 Many of the favourable variances are due to specific management action in areas such as: control of vacancies and staff cover; general process and efficiency review; specific restructuring of service delivery; spending control; and implementation of agreed savings targets.
-Although, there is an element of demand led favourable variances, particularly within Early Years within Educational Services, the level of favourable variance has been partially offset due to some areas of overspend.
+Although, there is an element of demand led favourable variances, particularly within Early Years within Educational Services the level of favourable variance has been partially offset due to some areas of overspend.
+A favourable variance also resulted from the release of funding from the Council's Equal Pay Provision.